 When to Call the Pros…

-At Automatic Door Specialists, we consider every installation we complete the beginning of a commitment to excellent service.
-Our highly-trained specialists hold very rigorous standards; we know a well-built and properly installed garage door will give the best service of the full life span of your door.
+At ADS Automatic Door Specialists, we consider every installation we complete the beginning of a commitment to excellent service.
+Our highly trained specialists hold very rigorous standards; we know a well-built and properly installed garage door will give the best service for the full life span of your door.
 We encourage you to ask about our annual service plan, an economical way to make your garage door spring cleaning a much easier task.
-Take a breather, and give us a call at 858-266-9563.
+Take a breather and give us a call at 858-544-5757.